Gabri3l/fabulous-node-api-boilerplate/README.md

 3. **Run your local MongoDB**

-  Depending on your OS there are different way to start the db locally, the command is generally:
+  Depending on your OS there are different ways to start the db locally, the command is generally:

   ``mongod``

-  TBC
+  and you can run this from `C:\Program Files\MongoDB\Server\3.2\bin`.
+Once your local db is up and running you will be able to test the API either through the test suite or with other tools like [Posteman](https://www.getpostman.com/).

 4. **Run development server**